-Permits should be priced at an escalating rate to encourage residents to make full use of their garages and purchase only the number of permits they actually need.
-Initial prices for the RPP are proposed below, although the City may need to adjust the pricing structure in future years to respond to demand for permits.
+Per the California Vehicle Code, jurisdictions are allowed to price permits to cover their administrative costs.
+Given the high demand for parking and limited supply of on-street spaces in Balboa Village, it is recommended that permits be priced at an escalating rate to encourage residents to make full use of their garages and purchase only the number of permits they actually need.
+Initial prices for the RPP are proposed below, which are comparative to RPPs in similar jurisdictions.
+The City may need to adjust (up or down) the pricing structure in future years to respond to evolving demand for permits.

-- Permits are valid from January 1st to December 31st
+Permits are valid from January 1st to December 31st

-- 1st permit: \$20 per year
+1st permit: \$20 per year

-- 2nd permit: \$40 per year
+2nd permit: \$20 per year

+3rd permit: \$60 per year

+4th permit: \$100 per year